Enduring Love: Ingredients For A Relationship That Lasts

 Beyond being compatible, couples need to learn how to communicate effectively in order to experience a lasting relationship.
 This includes communication in all forms ranging from daily discussions, learning about each other, and even having healthy disagreements.
 Along with communicating regularly, each partner needs to feel safe saying what they want and need to say, while the other party needs to be open to listening to what is said.

-Sometimes couples do have to work diligently to learn and use productive communication skills.
+Sometimes couples in a long-term relationship do have to work diligently to learn and use productive communication skills.
 One key skill is active listening, which involves proactively hearing what your partner is saying rather than listening to respond.
 Active listening also involves reflecting or paraphrasing what you heard and asking questions about things you do not understand.

 When being the talker and not the listener, healthy communication skills sometimes require getting your emotions in check, so you do not say things you might regret.
 At times, you may need to pause, think things over, and then express yourself when you can do so in ways that won’t be harmful to the other person or the relationship.
 This can prevent excessive or unproductive arguments.